darknessxk/steamaccounttoolkit/README.md

 * Steam Auth (NuGet Library)

 ## Description
-App created in the intent to manage multiples account with one unique app, that you can accept your trades, get your steam guard codes for any account you have
+Created to manage multiples account in a single place you can accept your trades, get your steam guard codes for any account may have

-With the ease of an all in one toolkit

 ## Features
 * Automatic Login